luigiselmi/flink-kafka-consumer/README.md

 Before starting the consumer check the value of the property 'cluster.name' in the Elasticsearch configuration file 'elasticsearch.yml'.
 The same key-value pair, e.g cluster.name: pilot-sc4, must be used in the consumer's configuration paramaters.

+## Kibana
 The data stored in Elasticsearch can be easily visualized using Kibana.
-The version supported by Elasticsearch 1.7.3 is [Kibana 4.1.3](https://www.elastic.co/downloads/past-releases/kibana-4-1-3).
+The version supported by Elasticsearch 2.4.6 is [Kibana 4.6.6](https://www.elastic.co/downloads/past-releases/kibana-4-6-6).
 Once Kibana is installed and start, an index pattern must be defined so that Kibana can find and retrieve the data from Elasticsearch.
 The index pattern must match with the index name used.
 In our example the index name is "thessaloniki" as in the path used to create the index.
 Please follow the instruction in [Getting started with Kibana](https://www.elastic.co/guide/en/kibana/current/getting-started.html) to learn how to create different types of visualizations such as vertical bar charts, pie charts, tile maps and more.
+Check the format of the date used by Kibana and change in case it is different from the one used in your data.

 ## License